 Fortunately, tooth problems can be solved quickly by a vet who would likely do a scaling procedure on the cat to remove the plaque and bacteria.

 Cats may be sleeping with their mouth open if they have serious issues such as dyspnea, infection, trauma, bleeding, having a foreign object stuck in their body, heart failure (pulmonary or cardiac disease), asthma, and anemia.

-They may also have congenital nasal/sinus obstruction, an allergy to something in the environment such as pollen or something in its diet, or they may simply have a cold.
+They may also have congenital nasal/sinus obstruction, an allergy to something in the environment such as pollen or something in their diet, or they may simply have a cold.